Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 - Yellow curled leaves may indicate a heavy infestation.

-- Check the plants thoroughly before you bring any new plants home.
+- Check the plants thoroughly for insect eggs before bringing any new plants home.
 After you get it home, keep it separate from other plants for a week or two.

 - Overwatering and too much humidity are the leading causes of pests in the plants.
 Avoid them.